|Policy Title||Environmental Health and Safety Policy|

 - Investigates and reports health and safety incidents involving campus personnel or visitors.

 - Assists campus personnel to plan, establish, and maintain safe work practices and a safe work environment in compliance with the Public Employees Safety and Health Act of 1980.

-- Updates and reviews all established departmental safety procedures and protocols annually.
-This review is completed by the end of the second calendar quarter of the year.
+- Updates and reviews all established EH&S safety procedures and protocols as required by regulations.